 Source: Activ8me website

-Activ8me has about four base plans for each NBN connection type, and four for each type of ADSL2+ connection.
+Activ8me has about four base plans for each NBN connection type, and four for plans on the OptiComm network.
 Prices for both connections tend to start at around $40 a month, and prices increase when you increase data, add on home phone packages, and upgrade your speed tier (for NBN connections).
 There‘s also the opportunity for rural residents to get connected with Activ8me’s network-extended plans – these are dearer, however.
 Opting for a 12 month contract across all plans generally gets you a better deal on set-up fees as well.